Absolution (1978 film)

 Absolution is a 1978 British thriller film directed by Anthony Page and written by playwright Anthony Shaffer.
 The film stars Richard Burton as a priest who teaches at a boys' school and finds one of his favourite students is playing a nasty practical joke on him.
 He sets out to investigate the prank and stumbles upon a dead body, leading to his life spiralling out of control.
+The film also stars Dai Bradley, Dominic Guard and the Scottish comedian Billy Connolly, in his debut film role.

 Plot

-The film centres on schoolboy Benjamin Stanfield and his unpopular friend, Arthur Dyson; their form master, Father Goddard and a travelling motorcyclist named Blakey.
-The film opens with Blakey, arriving at the school.
+The film is set in a Catholic boys' boarding school in rural England.
+It centres on schoolboy Benjamin Stanfield and his unpopular friend, Arthur Dyson; their form master, Father Goddard, and a travelling motorcyclist named Blakey.
+The film opens with Blakey arriving at the school.
 He asks Fr.
 Goddard if there are any odd jobs that he can do but is told there are none available.

 Later Fr.
-Goddard is watching Dyson rehearse in a school of the operetta Patience.
-It appears he does not like Arthur while he fawns on Stanfield.
-In the meantime Blakey has set up camp in the woods near the school.
+Goddard watches Dyson rehearse in a school production of the operetta Patience.
+It appears he does not like Dyson while he fawns on Stanfield.
+In the meantime, Blakey has set up camp in the woods near the school.
+He sneaks into the school kitchen at night and steals food.
 His camp is discovered the next day by Stanfield and some other boys, and Stanfield strikes up a friendship with Blakey.

-The next day Fr.
-Goddard discusses the Catholic concept of confession with his class, during which he tells them that a Catholic priest cannot break the seal of confession, even if it includes a serious crime or murder.
+The next day, Fr.
+Goddard discusses the Catholic concept of confession with his class, during which he tells them that a Catholic priest cannot break the seal of confession, even if it involves a serious crime such as murder.